Priyankasaggu11929/Build-Scripts/README.md

 ## Authenticity

 The scripts do not check signatures on tarballs with GnuPG.
 Its non-trivial to build and install GnuPG for some of these machines.
-Instead, the scripts rely on a trusted distribution channel to deliver authentic tarballs. `setup-cacertss.sh` and `build-wget.sh` are enough to ensure the correct CAs and Wget are available to bootstrap the process with minimal risk.
+Instead, the scripts rely on a trusted distribution channel to deliver authentic tarballs. `setup-cacerts.sh` and `setup-wget.sh` are enough to ensure the correct CAs and Wget are available to bootstrap the process with minimal risk.

 It is unfortunate GNU does not run their own PKI and have their own CA. More risk could be eliminated if we only needed to trust the GNU organization and their root certificate.